Mai0313/chess-ai/README.md

 ### Usage

-1. add traning data at data file
+1. add training data at data file
 2. choose engine or model by modification /config/experiment/
 3. run train.py
    #You can override any parameter from command line like this